neptune-ai/docs/docs/getting-started/adding-neptune/step-by-step-connect-neptune.rst

 This guide will show you how to:

-- Create a project in Neptune
+- Connect Neptune to your script from scratch
-- Setup Neptune API token in your environment
+- Find ML framework integrations to start tracking your runs with even less work
-- Connect Neptune to your script
+- Find tracking tool integrations to sync/convert experiment information from your current tool to Neptune experiments

 By the end of it, you will have experiments from your project logged and versioned in Neptune!